The Best Solar Pool Heaters of 2023

 Mounting Type and Installation

 Large solar pool heaters consist of panels that must be mounted to a structure, which is typically either a rack that sits on the ground or the roof of a home.
-Most large solar pool heaters require the user to purchase installation kits and racks separately, which can add to the overall cost.
+Most large solar pool heaters require buyers to purchase installation kits and racks separately, which can add to the overall cost.

 Temperature and Efficiency